Gamo people: History

-The name "Gamo" means lion, which refers to the group's legacy as one of the Omotic peoples.
-Along with the Gofa people, they gave their names to Ethiopia's former Gamo-Gofa province.
+The name "Gamo" is similar to another word in Gamo language called Gaammo which means 'lion', and it is believed to refer to the group's legacy as one of the Omotic peoples.
+Along with the Gofa people, they gave their names to the former Gamo-Gofa province of Ethiopia.
 Gofa broke away from the Gamo-Gofa zone in 2019.

 Language

-Initially, the word Gamo was thought to be a fruit by foreigners, mainly due to the fact that the Gamo people are known for some of their fruits.
+Initially, the word Gamo was thought to be a fruit by foreigners, mainly because the Gamo people are known for some of their fruits.
 The Ethiopian government eventually recognized the language in 2000 to be taught in schools.

 Population

 The 2007 Ethiopian national census reported that 1,104,360 people (or 1.56% of the Ethiopian population) identified as Gamo, of whom 139,308 were urban inhabitants and 965,052 rural.
-However it is widely believed that the population of Gamo is considerably higher.

-The Southern Nations, Nationalities, and People's Region are home to the majority of the Gamo people.
+The South Etiopía State are home to the majority of the Gamo people.